renzon/poc-python-decorator/README.md

 ```
 ### Decorating Functions

-So `mark` can be used to mark functions/methods/classes:
+So `mark` can be used to mark functions, methods orclasses:

 ```python
 from mark.decorator import mark